No products in the cart.

 Ceiling Insulation for Sydney, Melbourne and other Major Metros

 Our Melbourne and Sydney warehouses are stocked to the roof with quality ceiling insulation.
+(Insulation is also available for New Zealand customers.)
 It’s hard to overstate the importance of ceiling insulation batts in any new building or renovation project.
 There is a direct link between properly installed insulation in the ceiling space, and the amount of energy required to heat or cool the building.
 As such, the ceiling insulation cost should not be considered an “expense”, but rather an energy saving investment for the home owner or tenants of the building.
 Thermal insulation types vary, but they all perform the same, fundamental purpose: restricting the sometimes extreme heat generated by and through the exposed roof surface (be it tiled or metal) from passing unrestricted down into the rooms below the ceiling.
 Brand new houses will almost without exception be required to install ceiling insulation from the very outset, in order to comply with minimal environmental energy savings standards.
 We will usually advise our customers to indeed view this as a minimum’, and to rather upgrade to at least a slightly higher R-Value than the ceiling insulation R-Rating specified on the energy report.